 LEAP Wisconsin is an initiative of the University of Wisconsin System that seeks to increase understanding of the value and purpose of liberal education for UW students and Wisconsin citizens.

 Liberal Arts Essay

-Three undergraduate students from University of Wisconsin System campuses have been named recipients of the fourth annual UW System Liberal Arts Essay Scholarship Competition, established to support and promote liberal arts and science education throughout the state's public university system.
-Students were invited to discuss ways that a liberal education prepares them to be more engaged and effective citizens at local, national, and global levels.
+Three undergraduate students from University of Wisconsin System campuses have been named recipients of the Sixth Annual UW System Liberal Arts Essay Scholarship Competition, established to support and promote liberal arts and science education throughout the state's public university system.
+Students were invited to discuss how the habits of mind and the skills of a liberal education are relevant or advantageous to the challenges posed by the workplace.

-In addition, honorable mentions were awarded to essay writers K.R.
-Draeger of UW-Green Bay; and Stephanie Wisnet of UW-Milwaukee.
+In addition, honorable mentions were awarded to essay-writers Carleen Horner of UW-Green Bay, and Emma Svenson of UW-Madison.

-Sponsored by the UW System Advisory Group on the Liberal Arts, the fourth annual Liberal Arts Scholarship Competition was privately funded and modeled after a similar competition at UW-Oshkosh.
-The competition is one of many activities of the UW System's Currency of the Liberal Arts and Sciences Initiative, which seeks to make the goals and outcomes of liberal arts education accessible and valuable to all UW students, regardless of major or degree program.
+Sponsored by the UW System Advisory Group on the Liberal Arts, the annual Liberal Arts Scholarship Competition is privately funded and modeled after a similar competition at UW-Oshkosh.
+The competition is one of many activities of the UW System's LEAP Wisconsin Initiative, which seeks to make the goals and outcomes of liberal arts education accessible and valuable to all UW students, regardless of major or degree program.